 If you regularly answer the phone for your boss, you might need to keep something near your desk that makes you smile.
 For example, this could be a cheerful picture or a small landscape painting.

 However, do your best to avoid answering the phone in a tone that’s gruff, harsh, or belligerent.
 Instead, use proper professional phone etiquette with a positive attitude, and friendly tone.

 Make an extra effort to use good diction when you’re speaking on behalf of your boss.
 Remember, the person who is listening to you can’t read your lips or your facial expression.
 They’re relying a lot on what they hear.

 Many phone networks sometimes have problems with transmission.
 This may make your words a little harder to hear.
 Make an extra effort to speak clearly on the phone because some callers might feel uncomfortable about asking you to repeat what you said.

 Mirror Your Boss’ Positive Style

-Your boss may have habits related to telephone calls which you can emulate.
-For example, they may be known for taking notes during a phone call.
+Your boss may have habits related to phone calls that you can emulate.
+For example, they may be known for taking notes during phone calls.
 These notes may help them to remember each caller.